jjYBdx4IL/misc/h2-frontend/README.md

 # H2 Database Web Frontend

-This WAR makes the database managment frontend bundled with H2 drivers accessible.
+This WAR makes the database management frontend bundled with H2 drivers accessible.
 The H2 database comes with WildFly 11.
 This module has no dependency on H2 and needs H2 being provided by the JavaEE instance or whatever servlet container provider is running it.
 You could remove